marcosmolla/complexNet/README.md

 ***
 complexNet provides functions to easily generate and iterate complex networks.
 These networks rely on socially inherited and random connections to members of a population, as presented by [Ilany &amp; Akcay (2016)](https://www.nature.com/articles/ncomms12084).
 Their modelling framework has been shown to generate realistic networks with a wide range of different clustering, density, and average path length.
 In [Smolla &amp; Akcay (2019)](https://advances.sciencemag.org/content/5/8/eaaw0609) we have used the same algorithms to generate networks and have them dynamically evolve.

-My goal with this package is to provide an easy way to generate complex networks that rely on

 ## Installation
 ```r
 # Install release version from CRAN